chanzuckerberg/idseq-cli/README.md

 - Replace YOUR_EMAIL with your IDseq email and YOUR_TOKEN with your upload token.
 - Supported file types: .fastq/.fq/.fasta/.fa or .fastq.gz/.fq.gz/.fasta.gz/.fa.gz

-- Supported host genome values: 'Human', 'Mosquito', 'Tick', 'Mouse', 'Cat', 'ERCC only'
+- Supported host genome values: 'Human', 'Mosquito', 'Tick', 'Mouse', 'Cat', 'Pig', 'ERCC only'

 - Your authentication token for uploading is the token after -t.
 Keep this private like a password!